 Don't just jump out of bed.
 Wake up, stretch, rub your eyes and just lay there for 3-5 minutes.
 It's critical that this pre-alert time is free of stressful thoughts and tasks of the day.
 Rather, keep your mind focused on step two.

 2. Start With Something You Love (15 minutes):

 I don't care if it's breakfast, a shower, sex, playing with your kids, stretching, or reading the news.
 Whatever it is, do it directly after step one.
 This will help re-associate morning time with emotions of excitement and pleasure.

 3. 300 Seconds of Exercise

 Within the first 30 minutes of waking up, perform a quick exercise routine.
-The goal here is not “fitness”, instead it’s to increase energy and stimulate your mind to elevate mental performance for the day.
+The goal here is not "fitness," instead, it's to increase energy and stimulate your mind to elevate mental performance for the day.
 Furthermore, this quick routine will help release serotonin (happy hormones) during a time where you likely used to produce cortisol (stress hormones).
-Shockingly, science says if you do this for just 5 days, your body will begin to identify mornings with joy rather than tension and anxiety.
+Shockingly, science says if you do this for just five days, your body will begin to identify mornings with joy rather than tension and anxiety.

 4. Steal Back Your Dream